EZ Pai Gow Poker

 The various guidelines which make up the House Way are numerous and complicated, and for the vast majority of EZ Pai Gow Poker players, knowing exactly why the dealer sets their hands in a particular way isn’t really necessary.
 The gist of it, though, is that the House Way confines dealers to disciplined, straightforward plays, and for the most part they will be playing as close to correctly as possible.

-One other caveat about the House Way to keep in mind is that players can also have the always ask the dealer to set their hand.
+One other caveat about the House Way to keep in mind is that players can also have always asked the dealer to set their hand.
 In this case, the dealer will examine your seven cards before applying the same House Way rules to form your “high” and “low” hands.
 When in doubt, take advantage of this move, but for the most part, you should be attempting to play your own game based on sound strategy and creativity.

 After the dealer has set their “high” and “low” hands, they will then turn both of your hands face up.
 Your “high” hand will be compared to the dealer’s “high” hand, while your “low” hand goes up against the dealer’s equivalent.